ocotillo/handbook/appendices/computer_setup/computer_setup.md

     If you installed and invoked `tmux` in the previous step, this would be a good time to `Ctrl-b` + `d` and go get a coffee.

 Successful provisioning will end with the message "Finished!" and installed copies of MagAOX and its dependencies.

+A lot of the things this script installs need environment variables set, so `source /etc/profile.d/*.sh` to keep working in the same terminal (or just log in again).